 Supplemental Health Care is a firm that provides services to nonprofit clients.
-They primarily provide their services regionally, with most clients in New York and Texas (although they are present in other states as well).
+They primarily provide their services regionally, with most clients in New York, Massachusetts, and Washington (although they are present in other states as well).

-Most Supplemental Health Care clients are hospitals, outpatient health care practitioners and facilities, and inpatient nursing, hospice, and rehabilitative care facilities with revenues ranging from $42 million to $798 million.
+Most Supplemental Health Care clients are hospitals, inpatient nursing, hospice, and rehabilitative care facilities, and outpatient health care practitioners and facilities with revenues ranging from $31 million to $758 million.

 Name | Type | Location | |||